Vaida12345/waifuExtension/README.md

 ## Note
 This app was based on the work of [waifu2x-ios](https://github.com/imxieyi/waifu2x-ios).
 Nearly all the files in the folder "waifu2x-mac" were created by him.
 However, modifications were done to improve speed.

+The files inside the folder of dain-ncnn-vulkan-20210210-macos can be downloaded [here](https://github.com/nihui/dain-ncnn-vulkan/releases/tag/20210210).

 ## Speed
 When processing a standard 1080p image (1920 × 1080), MacBook Pro with the M1 Max chip took only 0.7 seconds.